-- The return of elective procedures has been more rapid in some locations than others due to the extent and impact of the COVID-19 pandemic, and varying degrees of ongoing local restrictions related to the COVID-19 pandemic. - A material increase in COVID-19 cases in one or more locations would result in an increase in hospitalizations and a corresponding decrease in elective procedures in such impacted locations. - Individual surgeons and hospitals may postpone elective procedures as a result of reduced availability of physicians or space to treat patients, different treatment prioritizations, increased cost pressures and burdens on the overall healthcare infrastructure. - Patients may elect to defer or avoid elective procedures due to concerns about being exposed to COVID-19 in hospital settings, loss of employer-sponsored health insurance related to the high levels of unemployment in the U.S. or other reasons. - Hospitals may reserve increased space for potential COVID-19 patients, especially if the number of COVID-19 cases spikes, limiting the space allocated to inpatient and outpatient elective procedures. - Our personnel are experiencing, and expect to continue to experience, restrictions on access to many customers, hospitals, labs and other medical facilities for sales activities, physician training and case support as they have been deemed to be "non-essential" personnel by those facilities or applicable local regulations.
+- Further increases in COVID-19 cases in various locations that would result in more hospitalizations and a corresponding decrease in elective procedures in such impacted locations. - Surgeons and hospitals postponing elective procedures as a result of reduced availability of physicians or space to treat patients, different treatment prioritization, increased cost pressures and burdens on the overall healthcare infrastructure. - Patients electing to defer or avoid elective procedures due to concerns about being exposed to COVID-19 in hospital settings, loss of employersponsored health insurance related to the high levels of unemployment in the U.S. or other reasons. - Hospitals reserving more space for potential COVID-19 patients, especially as the number of COVID-19 cases spikes, limiting the space allocated to inpatient and outpatient elective procedures. - Additional restrictions on access to customers, hospitals, labs and other medical facilities for sales activities, physician training and case support if they have been deemed to be "non-essential" personnel by those facilities or applicable local regulations. - Approval and dissemination of COVID-19 vaccines.

 The existence and further duration of the COVID-19 pandemic may also further exacerbate certain risks as described in "Item 1A - Risk Factors".
-Recently, certain U.S. states are experiencing increasing trends of COVID-19 infections and hospitalizations.

-The COVID-19 pandemic is continuing globally and preliminary indications of an increase in procedure volumes and related product sales are not necessarily indicative of the results that may be reported for the remainder of fiscal 2020, or any future periods.
-We are unable to predict how the COVID-19 pandemic will impact procedure volumes or product sales in the future, or the extent, duration or recurrence of the COVID-19 pandemic in any location.
+We cannot currently predict with certainty the full extent to which the COVID-19 pandemic will impact demand for our products in the future, or the extent, duration or recurrence of the COVID-19 pandemic in any location or the long-term efficacy of COVID-19 vaccines.
 We are, therefore, unable to predict the impact of the COVID-19 pandemic, and such could have a material adverse effect on our results of operations, financial condition and capital resources.